 - Head over to start any YouTube video on the browser.

-- Click on the Watch in Picture-in-Picture icon on right inside the video.
+- Click on the Watch in Picture-in-Picture icon on the right inside the video.

-After clicking on the PiP icon, the video would now minimize to size and move to the lower right corner of your screen.
+After clicking on the PiP icon, the video will minimize size and move to the lower right corner of your screen.
 At the same time, the video player would also notify you that the video is being played in PiP mode.

-You can now drag and drop this overlay window to any corner of your screen, across any of the opened tabs.
-Likewise, when you hover the mouse cursor over to this window, you shall see player controls covered in the following section.
+You can now drag and drop this overlay window to any corner of your screen across any of the opened tabs.
+Likewise, when you hover the mouse cursor over this window, you shall see player controls covered in the following section.

 So this was one way of trying out Firefox’s Picture in Picture mode.
 But that’s not the only one.
 Some popular video streaming sites (such as YouTube) also support enabling the said option via the Context Menu.

-This option may not be supported on all video streaming sites, but you can give it a try.
-I did check on the DailyMotion and it doesn’t have the context menu for PiP mode.
-However, it’s working on the YouTube videos without any issue.
+This option may not be supported on all video streaming sites, but you can try it.
+I checked the DailyMotion, and it doesn’t have the context menu for PiP mode.
+However, it’s working on the YouTube videos without any issues.

 Here are the steps to enable the Firefox picture-in-picture menu using the context menu: